-In complying with the manufacturing regulations of the FDA, the EMA and other comparable foreign authorities, we and our third-party suppliers must spend significant time, money and effort in the areas of design and development, testing, production, record-keeping and quality control to assure that the products meet applicable specifications and other regulatory requirements.
+In complying with the manufacturing regulations of the FDA, the EMA and other comparable foreign authorities, we and our third party suppliers must spend significant time, money and effort in the areas of design and development, testing, production, record keeping and quality control to assure that the products meet applicable specifications and other regulatory requirements.
 The failure to comply with these requirements could result in an enforcement action against us, including the seizure of products and shutting down of production.
-We and any of these third-party suppliers may also be subject to audits by the FDA, the EMA or other comparable foreign authorities.
-If any of our third-party suppliers fails to comply with cGMP or other applicable manufacturing regulations, our ability to develop and commercialize the products could suffer significant interruptions.
+We and our third party suppliers may also be subject to audits by the FDA, the EMA or other comparable foreign authorities.
+If any of our third party suppliers fails to comply with cGMP or other applicable manufacturing regulations, our ability to develop and commercialize the products could suffer significant interruptions.
 We face risks inherent in relying on a single CMO, as any disruption, such as a fire, natural hazards or vandalism at the CMO could significantly interrupt our manufacturing capability.
-We currently do not have alternative production plans in place or disaster-recovery facilities available.
-In case of a disruption, we will have to establish alternative manufacturing sources.
+Alternative production plans in place or disaster recovery facilities available to us may not be sufficient.
+In case of a disruption, we may have to establish additional alternative manufacturing sources.
 This would require substantial capital on our part, which we may not be able to obtain on commercially acceptable terms or at all.
-Additionally, we would likely experience months of manufacturing delays as we build or locate replacement facilities and seek and obtain necessary regulatory approvals.
+Additionally, we may experience significant manufacturing delays as we build or locate replacement facilities and seek and obtain necessary regulatory approvals.
 If this occurs, we will be unable to satisfy manufacturing needs on a timely basis, if at all.
-Also, operating any new facilities may be more expensive than operating our current facility.
-Further, business interruption insurance may not adequately compensate us for any losses that may occur and we would have to bear the additional cost of any disruption.
+Also, operating any new facilities may be more expensive than operating our current facilities.
+Further, business interruption insurance may not adequately compensate us for any losses that may occur, and we would have to bear the additional cost of any disruption.
 For these reasons, a significant disruptive event of the manufacturing facility could have drastic consequences, including placing o